• gitlab.com

 Get a native notification the second a pipeline fails — but only for what matters.
 Rule it down to projects or branches, get a "back to green" ping, and stay quiet during your quiet hours.

-• Per-project and per-branch rules
+• Per-project rules and branch patterns

 • Recovery alerts when things go green again